Nothing is ever straightforward, is it?

 I suppose I could file the reel feet, but I don't want to mutilate brand-new reels unless I have to: so I'm crossing my fingers that they'll work with a couple of Shimano Tribal TX Compact (12', 3.5lb TC) rods I've got on order:

-I'd already decided on a couple of these simply because I suspect that the NGT rods could find themselves outgunned on the lake I'll primarily be fishing, which is 50+ acres, and which might well need a longer chuck than the NGT rods are capable of.
+I'd already decided on a couple of these simply because I suspect that the NGT rods could find themselves outgunned on the lake I'll primarily be fishing, which is 50+ acres, and which might well need a longer chuck than the NGT rods are capable of: I'm an obsessive user of solid PVA bags. and while I'd be happy enough pinging out bags to - say - 60 yards with the NGTs, the lake I'm going to fish could well warrant casts far in excess of that.

 Because the TX Compacts are Shimano too, I'm hoping that the reel seat on these is like the one on the Beastmasters.